SteeltoeOSS/Documentation/api/v3/security/credhub-api-client.md

 var setValue2 = await _credHub.WriteAsync<ValueCredential>(setValueRequest);
 ```

->NOTE: The default behavior on `Write` requests is to leave existing values alone.
+>The default behavior on `Write` requests is to leave existing values alone.
 If you wish to overwrite a credential, be sure to pass either `OverwriteMode.converge` or `OverwriteMode.overwrite` for the `overwriteMode` parameter on your request object.
 See [Overwriting Credential Values](https://credhub-api.cfapps.io/#overwriting-credential-values).

 Write requests allow the setting of permissions on a credential during generation, as follows: